A Head for Business, a Heart for People

 A constructive dismissal claim is one where the employee has resigned in circumstances where they felt forced to do so because of the employer’s behaviour.
 A constructive dismissal claim will always be an unfair dismissal claim, and if the person did not receive their full notice payment, it will be a wrongful dismissal claim as well.

-To prove a constructive unfair dismissal, an employee must demonstrate that:
+To prove a constructive unfair dismissal, an employee must demonstrate that:- the employer has breached the contract and;

 How much would an employment tribunal fine the employer if the case goes against them?